PlayEveryWare/eos_plugin_for_unity/README.md

 # Supported EOS SDK Features

 Below is a table summarizing the level of support the EOS Plugin for Unity provides.
 Most features are demonstrated via sample scenes provided in the project, and links to the guide for each corresponding sample scene are listed below.
 In some cases (such as Anti-Cheat) the feature is not very well demonstrated with a scene.
-In those cases, a link to information about how the plugin utilizes the feature.
+In those cases, a link to information about how the plugin utilizes the feature is provided.
 In some cases (such as logging and overlay) the features are not implemented in any one scene specifically, but in all of them.

 Use the "Select Demo Scene" dropdown in the application to select the sample scene that corresponds with the walkthrough.